dipsahaoffint2022/MyInventoryManagement/README.md

 developed using java, and Firebase Database.

-💬 The full details about the app will be posted after completion of this app development.
+💬 The full details about the making of this app will be posted after completion of this app development.